Relationship between PED and the amount spent by consumers and revenue raised by firms

 Price Elasticity of Demand (PED)

-Price elasticity of demand (PED) is a measure of how much the quantity demanded of a good changes in response to a change in its price.
-It is a crucial concept in economics as it helps firms understand how their sales will be affected by price changes and how consumers react to price fluctuations.
-Understanding PED is vital for making informed pricing decisions.
+Price elasticity of demand (PED) is a measure of how much the quantity demanded of a good or service changes in response to a change in its price.
+It is a crucial concept in economics as it helps businesses understand how their sales will be affected by price fluctuations and how consumers react to changes in price.
+Understanding PED is vital for firms when making pricing decisions and for governments when considering taxation policies.

 Calculating PED